 OUTREACH

-The ISC seeks to engage a broad range of stakeholders to educate about invasive species, their consequences, and the roles humans play.
-A more informed society is one that will act to mitigate the invasive species threat.
+The ISC seeks to provide unbiased, science-driven information about invasive species, their consequences, and the roles humans play.
+A more informed society is one that will act to mitigate the invasive species dilemma.

 Virginia Tech student inspecting a crayfish